Celarity Blog • Updated Dec 20, 2021

 You can always negotiate if the original offer does not align with your needs for switching roles.

-Later in this series (Part V), I’ll share negotiation strategies that use a holistic approach and explore all financial aspects within the total compensation offer.
+Later in this series (Part V), we’ll share negotiation strategies that use a holistic approach and explore all financial aspects within the total compensation offer.